plamzi/AreaList-GTM/README.md

 <b>area.disable</b> - Set to true to temporarily disable tracking for an individual definition.

+<b>debug</b> - Set to true to turn on verbose console logging and show flashes over areas when impressions are collected.
+This is super-helpful during initial implementation or adjustment.

 <b>cat</b> - Default GA eCommerce Product Category name for all impressions & clicks.
 If not specified, the page title is picked up.

 <b>list</b> - Default GA eCommerce Product List name.
 If not specified, the relative URL path is picked up.

-<b>debug</b> - Set to true to turn on verbose console logging and show flashes over areas when impressions are collected.

 <b>disable_impressions</b> - Set to true to disable impression tracking.